-Since you will graduate with the NYU Class of 2023, you will be required to complete your second freshman semester during the summer of your first year.
+Since you will graduate on the same date as students entering in the fall, you will be required to complete your second freshman semester during the summer of your first year.
 Additionally, you will work closely with your academic advisor to review advanced standing or transfer credits received to be on track to graduate with your class.
 Students in the spring admission group are expected to be in school in New York City full time (12-18 credits) in the spring and summer semesters.
-Other than the required summer semester immediately following your first spring semester, students admitted to either fall or spring will have the same requirements for graduation and will be on track to graduate in May 2023.
+Other than the required summer semester immediately following your first spring semester, students admitted to either fall or spring will have the same requirements for graduation.

 You will follow the same curricular sequence as other students in your school, and will have opportunities to engage with peers from your program and across NYU through your core requirements and electives.
 Learn more about the curriculum on your school’s webpage.

 All of the same opportunities will be available to you for study abroad as those who begin their freshman year in the fall semester.
-Speak with your academic advisor or a global programs advisor during your first semester to discuss options, and to plan your coursework so that you can stay on track for graduation in May 2023.
+Speak with your academic advisor or a global programs advisor during your first semester to discuss options, and to plan your coursework so that you can stay on track for graduation.
 We encourage you to attend the information sessions and panels about study away opportunities during Spring Welcome.

-Our goal is for all students who begin in the spring semester to graduate with the rest of the NYU Class of 2023 in May of 2023.
+Our goal is for all students who begin in the spring semester to graduate with the rest of the NYU class who begin in the fall.
 As with students who start in the fall, this is, of course, contingent on maintaining a full courseload and keeping up with the departmental requirements.